 Jennifer Golub (BFA 1979 Fine Arts)

-Founder, executive director of Content, Let There Be Dragons Studio; director of broadcast for Lenscrafters’ “See What You Love” commercial (2009); agency producer for Levi's “Helium Jeans” and “Onion Peel” commercials (2008)
+Founding Partner and Executive Director of Content and Innovation, MAL\FOR GOOD; director of broadcast for Lenscrafters’ “See What You Love” commercial (2009); agency producer for Levi's “Helium Jeans” and “Onion Peel” commercials (2008)

 steve landsberg (BFA 1980 Advertising)